 I have ‘seen’ young people grow up, go to university, start jobs, and have families of their own.
 I have been greatly saddened to hear of the abuse some of you have suffered.
 You are so strong.
 I have commiserated and given what help I can when one of your children has been taken into care.
 I have cried tears of happiness when that child has been returned to you.
 I admire your honestly in your candid account of what went wrong.
 We all make mistakes.

 I have lost two of you that I know of.
 There may be more.
 Dear friends who loved my books but sadly died, one from cancer and the other in a car accident.
 One of their family was aware they loved my books emailed me let me know.
 I felt their loss personally as I know you felt the loss of my dear parents.
 Your words of comfort were much appreciated.

 You often say you feel you are part of my family.
 I feel I am part of yours too.
 One big happy family that embraces many different countries, races and cultures.
 For us when we chat on Facebook, tweet or email we are one.
 Sometimes you send photographs and I am very moved, sadly I can’t reciprocate as I have to maintain my anonymity to protect the children I foster.

-So ten years, where did the time go?
-One very exciting development was the publication of my thriller The Darkness Within (written under the pen name Lisa Stone).
-And what of the next ten years?
-I hope I will still be writing and fostering, certainly I have no plans to retire.
-So on this ten year anniversary I’d like to say a big thank you to you all.
+So fifteen years, where did the time go?
+One very exciting development has been the recent publication of my Lisa Stone thrillers.
+On this fifteen year anniversary I’d like to say a big thank you to you all.
 For one thing is for certain I couldn’t have come this far without you.
 All my love Cathy & family.
 Bless you. x